Esther Passaris: Early life

 Passaris was born in the coastal city of Mombasa to a Greek father and a Kenyan Kikuyu mother.
 She attended the Aga Khan Academies for her primary and secondary education.
 She enrolled in the Advanced Management Program course at Strathmore Business School, a program that was conducted in December 2006 between Strathmore University and the University of Navarra.
-She also has a Diploma in Law from the University of London.
+She also has a diploma in law from the University of London.
 In October 2017, Passaris graduated from the United States International University Africa, in Nairobi, with a BSc International Business Administration.

 Public and political career

 Esther Passaris is a public figure in Kenya, who has sparked some controversy by her statements about other Kenyan politicians and businessmen.
 She has been a runner-up in Miss Kenya contest and is actively campaigning for the rights of women in Kenya.

 Through her Adopt a Light organization, Passaris has signed a deal with Nairobi city authorities in order to: "Restore decrepit street lighting in exchange for advertising rights on the lamp posts."

 Passaris ran for the women's representative for Nairobi County during the 2013 Kenyan general election, and was also a candidate for the post of Mayor of Nairobi.
 She is currently the Nairobi Women's Representative.

 Esther speaks about the community and human rights.
 This makes her spend time with the community, doing mentorship programs and speaking engagements in social forums like Fatuma's Voice.
-She was also CEO and the founder of "One in a Million" campaign which was operating under Driving Kenya Forward, a non-profit charitable organization, aimed at fighting development challenges in Kenya, such as poverty and unemployment, and promoting urban and rural development.
+She was also CEO and the founder of "One in a Million" campaign, which was operating under Driving Kenya Forward, a non-profit charitable organization, aimed at fighting development challenges in Kenya, such as poverty and unemployment, and promoting urban and rural development.

 She was re-elected in the 2022 general election.
 She dedicated her victory to her late father.

+Controversy

+In July 2025 a petition to recall her was filed by a group of young activists for violating several provisions of the Kenyan constitution.
+She was accused to have undermined peaceful protest and public participation, aligned herself with executive overreach, failed to advocate for Nairobi women during instances of police brutality, spread disinformation, and declined to account for public funds.

+This came after a bill she sponsored that seeked to restrict public picketing and protests from within certain distances of public institutions and offices.
+The matter still lies with the Electoral Body in Kenya IEBC.